ahrefs/ocannl/README.md

   * [`Formula`](lib/formula.ml) implements "putting pieces together".
   * [`Session`](lib/session.ml) implements the session logic.
 * Some aspects that are more core to OWL are "delegated to user-land" in OCaNNL.
-  * [`Operation`](lib/operation.ml) is just a bunch of glue functions that users implementing new computational primitives should extend.
+  * [`Operation`](lib/operation.ml) is just a bunch of functions, what users implementing new computational primitives would do.
-  * Specific network architectures, e.g. MLP, CNN, Transformer, can be concisely formulated and belong to individual projects in OCaNNL -- my perception is that they are more part of the library in OWL.
+  * Specific network architectures, e.g. MLP, CNN, Transformer, can be concisely formulated and belong to individual projects in OCaNNL -- while ti seems to me they are more part of the library in OWL.
 In this regard working on new architectures is not impeded by OCaNNL.
   * But the enabling mechanisms, such as "generalized `einsum`", belong to the OCaNNL library/infrastructure.
 In this regard OCaNNL is less extensible.
 * OCaNNL provides lower-level compilation backends than OWL, it is more self-contained in this sense.